 9.4 Neve Tzedek Quarter

-The cool Neve Tzedek Quarter is the city’s oldest community, with European-Jewish inhabitants who first constructing homes here in the 1880s.
+The cool Neve Tzedek Quarter is the city’s oldest community, with European-Jewish inhabitants who first constructed homes here in the 1880s.

 These beautiful old buildings have been well preserved, and some of them are currently home of arty stores, cafés, and some of the city’s hippest restaurants.